How to Win Organic Traffic in the Age of AI Overviews and Zero Click Search

 A practical framework for sustainable growth

 For many years, organic search followed a relatively predictable pattern.
-If a business ranked well for commercially relevant keywords, it could expect a steady flow of traffic, enquiries and revenue.
+If a business ranked well for the right commercial keywords, it would receive a steady flow of traffic, enquiries and revenue.
 The relationship between rankings and growth was direct and measurable.

-Search engines increasingly answer questions directly within the results page, and AI driven systems summarise content before a user ever visits a website.
+Search engines now answer a lot of questions directly within the results page, and AI driven systems summarise content before a user ever visits a website.
 Platforms such as Google, alongside answer engines like ChatGPT, Perplexity AI and Claude, are shaping how information is discovered and consumed.
+The digital landscape is changing.
+Welcome to a zero click world.

 Welcome to a zero click world.